 Members 1st Credit Union will never send an e-mail to you asking you to log onto our website and update your personal information.
 This is a type of fraud known as "phishing".
 If you ever receive an e-mail that appears to be from Members 1st Credit Union asking you to update personal information on a website, please report the e-mail to us right away and do not respond to the request.
-For more information on phishing, Click Here.

 It is important that you use a strong password.
 A strong password is at least seven characters in length, contains at least one number, contains at least one capital letter, and contains special characters (e.g., !@#$%&).
-Failure to use strong passwords could allow your online account password to be easily guessed and therefore causing a breach to your online account.
+Failure to use strong passwords could allow your online account password to be easily guessed, breaching your online account.

 It is important that you protect your computer from viruses, anti-spyware, and anti-malware programs.
 You can purchase software to help protect your PC from a local office supply store.
 It is also important that the software download updates on regular intervals.
-Failure to have protective software could allow a hacker to gain your online banking login credentials, therefore causing a breach to your online account.
-Failure of the software not updating itself on regular intervals, could allow a hacker to use a new hacking technique to gain your online banking login credentials.
+Failure to have protective software could allow a hacker to gain your online banking login credentials, breaching your online account.
+Failure of the software to updating itself at regular intervals could allow a hacker to use a new technique to gain your online banking login credentials.

-Public Access Computers- Using a public computer to access your online banking account is not recommended.
-The public computer could contain software on it that could gain your online banking login credentials, therefore causing a breach to your online account.
+Using a public computer to access your online banking account is not recommended.
+The public computer may contain software on it that could gain your online banking login credentials, breaching your online account.

-Suspicious Activity- If at any time you feel that activity on your account is suspicious, please contact the credit union right away at (530) 222-6060 or visit your local branch.
-Click Here to find the closest branch to you.
+If at any time you feel that activity on your account is suspicious, please contact the credit union right away at (530) 222-6060 or visit your local branch.

 Using your mobile device to access your account does come with some risks.
 Here are some tips to help alleviate those risks: